Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

     item has been attempted, the red bracket will automatically appear over the final grid item.

-To save your changes in the Subtest editor, click “***Done***,” to save and return to the Assessment Builder, where you can then edit the next subtest or add a new page/subtest to your assessment or go back to the Wizard home screen to run and verify your rendering work.
+To save your changes in the Subtest editor, click "***Done***," to save and return to the Assessment Builder, where you can then edit the next subtest or add a new page/subtest to your assessment or go back to the Wizard home screen to run and verify your rendering work.

-When you “Run” this subtest you will see a Start button and a grid of empty grey cells.
-The enumerator will hit “Start” to start the timer counting backwards from 60 seconds (or whatever time you have designated) and to see the items in the grid appear.
-The default result for each grid item is “correct”.
-To identify an item as “incorrect”, the enumerator simply touches whichever item was incorrect (to self-correct, they just touch the same item again to de-select it).
-If a child has completed all items before the time is up, the enumerator will hit the “Stop” button to stop the timer and for the system to record the remaining time (12 seconds in the example below).
+When you "Run" this subtest you will see a Start button and a grid of empty grey cells.
+The enumerator will hit "Start" to start the timer counting backwards from 60 seconds (or whatever time you have designated) and to see the items in the grid appear.
+The default result for each grid item is "correct".
+To identify an item as "incorrect", the enumerator simply touches whichever item was incorrect (to self-correct, they just touch the same item again to de-select it).
+If a child has completed all items before the time is up, the enumerator will hit the "Stop" button to stop the timer and for the system to record the remaining time (12 seconds in the example below).

 ![](.//media/image34.jpeg)&nbsp;

-The enumerator then selects the last item attempted (shown below with red border) and then moves on to the next subtest by hitting “Next”:
+The enumerator then selects the last item attempted (shown below with red border) and then moves on to the next subtest by hitting "Next":

 ![](.//media/image35.jpeg)&nbsp;

-***Input Mode:*** When an enumerator starts a grid test, the “Input Mode” shown at the bottom of the grid is set by default to “Mark” – meaning that the enumerator is marking the test results.
-When the test is stopped (either by autostop, the time running out, or by the enumerator clicking “Stop”), the “Input Mode” switches automatically to “Last attempted” as shown by this button’s highlighted state in the screenshot above.
-After the test, the enumerator can manually switch the “Input Mode” back to “Mark” in the event that he or she needs to make corrections onto the test results after the time has been stopped.
+***Input Mode:*** When an enumerator starts a grid test, the "Input Mode" shown at the bottom of the grid is set by default to "Mark" – meaning that the enumerator is marking the test results.
+When the test is stopped (either by autostop, the time running out, or by the enumerator clicking "Stop"), the "Input Mode" switches automatically to "Last attempted" as shown by this button’s highlighted state in the screenshot above.
+After the test, the enumerator can manually switch the "Input Mode" back to "Mark" in the event that he or she needs to make corrections onto the test results after the time has been stopped.
 This should only be used in cases of an erroneous click or difficulty in marking a grid item during the timed test – it is not recommended to have enumerators rely on this mode regularly to score their results.
-No changes to test marks can be made to items positioned sequentially after the grid item marked “Last attempted” – this is a logic built into Tangerine to avoid confusing results (i.e. item 10 is marked as “last attempted” and item 13 is marked “incorrect”).
+No changes to test marks can be made to items positioned sequentially after the grid item marked "Last attempted" – this is a logic built into Tangerine to avoid confusing results (i.e. item 10 is marked as "last attempted" and item 13 is marked "incorrect").

 ### 6.6 Survey pages (Untimed and Question and Answer Subtests)

-There are two levels of editing survey pages: the “top” level identifies the survey subtest’s name and instructions and the “lower” level involves editing the separate questions that comprise the survey itself.
+There are two levels of editing survey pages: the "top" level identifies the survey subtest’s name and instructions and the "lower" level involves editing the separate questions that comprise the survey itself.
-To begin, click on “Add Subtest” at the bottom of the Assessment Builder page and select an option from the ‘Survey’ category of subtest types.
+To begin, click on "Add Subtest" at the bottom of the Assessment Builder page and select an option from the ‘Survey’ category of subtest types.
-In the example below, we have chosen the “Student Information” prototype, which is perhaps the most common and generic form and can be customized to suit many types of survey needs.
+In the example below, we have chosen the "Student Information" prototype, which is perhaps the most common and generic form and can be customized to suit many types of survey needs.

 ![](.//media/image36.jpeg)&nbsp;

-Once you have selected and named your survey type, clicking “Add” will create this subtest and attach it to your assessment.
+Once you have selected and named your survey type, clicking "Add" will create this subtest and attach it to your assessment.
 You should now see your new survey subtest appear in the list of subtests within your assessment.
 Click on the edit icon to begin adding survey questions.

-You will already be familiar with the fields for “Skippable”, “Enumerator help”, “Student Dialogue” and “Transition Comment”, which you can adjust to your needs.
+You will already be familiar with the fields for "Skippable", "Enumerator help", "Student Dialogue" and "Transition Comment", which you can adjust to your needs.
 The other settings fields available in the Subtest Editor are as follows: